kilfour/QuickTestr/Docs/A_PropertyBased/Sub/B_MovingOn.md

         }));
 ```
 **Some Notes:**
-- `DisableValueReduction()`: By default QuickTestr tries to move ints towards zero, but in this case it's not necessary.
+- `DisableValueReduction()`: By default QuickTestr tries to move ints towards zero, but here that isn't necessary.
 - `Deliberate(a => a.Count, 2)`: This is a *Deliberation Policy*.
-It is used to escape local minima.
+It helps escape local minima during shrinking.
 In this case, we're looking for smaller lists.
+- The compositional abilities of QuickFuzzr allow us to generate only valid indexes, keeping inputs structurally sound.

 **The Report:**
 ```text